SoloDevNZ/hashnode/clwosss6w001e09mfbvcub0mo.md

 3/ Update your base system to ensure it’s stable and up-to-date.
 This is a crucial step before installing any new software or dependencies.

-4/ Whisper requires four key technologies: FFMPEG, CUDA Toolkit, PyTorch, and Whisper itself.
+4/ Whisper requires four key technologies: FFmpeg, CUDA Toolkit, PyTorch, and Whisper itself.
 I’ll walk you through installing each one.

-5/ Check if FFMPEG is installed.
+5/ Check if FFmpeg is installed.
 If not, install it in your base environment.
-FFMPEG is crucial for handling audio files.
+FFmpeg is crucial for handling audio files.

 6/ If you have an NVIDIA GPU, install the CUDA Toolkit.
 This toolkit allows Whisper to leverage the power of your GPU for faster processing.